ybubnov/torch_geopooling/README.md

 The Torch Geopooling library is an extension for PyTorch library that provide extra layers for building geospatial neural networks.

-Here is an example of how you can learn geospatial data using Torch Geopooling:
+Here is an example of how you can use modules from Torch Geopooling library to train neural networks predicting geospatial features:
 ![example](docs/index.png)

 ## Installation